ankusz/dice/README.md

 # dice
-Dice - very simple script for electonic dice, using Javascript
+Dice - very simple script for electronic dice, using Javascript